Behind the Ropes: Why Experience is the Best Ingredient in Hospitality (and Merch)

 Carl: What kind of feedback have you received since the boxes hit the doorsteps of your tournament clients?

 Vera: It was all about the creativity.
 These are businessmen and wealth managers who have seen every kind of presentation, but they were wowed by the yardage book.
-It perfectly defined what Vera Hospitality does: we are your caddie during the tournament.
+It perfectly defined what VERA Hospitality does: we are your caddie during the tournament.
 We handle the driver, the car, and the environment so the client doesn't have to.

 Carl: It is those small touches, knowing the proper way and traditional etiquette, that show you truly care.
 It’s been a pleasure, Vera.